RaphaelK12/TruevisionTargaFileView/Targa View/ReadMe.txt

     similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

+Targa View.sln
+    Visual Studio 2019 solution file for this project.

 Targa View.cpp
     This is the main application source file.

+Targa View.h
+    This is the header of the main application source file.

+Util.cpp
+    Utility functions for the program.

+Util.h
+    Utility function header for the program, contains the function prototypes.

 /////////////////////////////////////////////////////////////////////////////
 AppWizard has created the following resources: